ryanschofield9/REU_2023/README.md

 ```
     ros2 service call /servo_node/start_servo std_srvs/srv/Trigger
 ```
-8. Use the following command start reading the arduino code
+8. Use the following command in a new terminal start reading the arduino code
 ```
     ros2 run test_tof_branch talker_arduino
 ```
-9. Use the following command start reading the arduino average
+9. Use the following command in the new terminal start reading the arduino average
 ```
     ros2 run test_tof_branch talker_arduino_avg
 ```
-10. Use the following command to test the robots ability to move down with the arduino in control
+10. Use the following command in the new terminal to test the robots ability to move down with the arduino in control
 ```
     ros2 run test_tof_branch down
 ```